tylerbcrawford/Project-02/README.md

 ## **Introduction**

 This project documents a comprehensive penetration testing engagement performed for the fictional client, Rekall Corporation.
-Over the course of three days, I conducted targeted attacks on Rekall's web application, Linux servers, and Windows servers, identifying and exploiting vulnerabilities.
-This project showcases my proficiency in ethical hacking methodologies, vulnerability assessment, exploitation techniques, and remediation strategies.
+Over the course of three days, our team of three conducted targeted attacks on Rekall's web application, Linux servers, and Windows servers, identifying and exploiting vulnerabilities.
+This project showcases our proficiency in ethical hacking methodologies, vulnerability assessment, exploitation techniques, and remediation strategies.

 ## **Table of Contents**